Jonatas-01/delightful-bite/README.md

 ![Androind-Bug](https://github.com/Jonatas-01/delightful-bite/blob/main/assets/media/readme-img/bug-android.jpg)

-> Good to mention this is a picture with an old version of the website (with the password input) but the bug still happening even in current versions.
+> Good to mention this is a picture with an old version of the website (with the password input) but the button text still showing even in current versions.

 ### Validator Testing